 Summer Jobs with Alaska Wildland Adventures

-Alaska Wildland Adventures offers Alaska summer jobs on the Kenai Peninsula and in Denali National Park.
-These seasonal jobs are based on Alaska's Kenai Peninsula and include positions that require skills and experience in the following fields: natural history interpretation; guiding; outdoor leadership and recreation; fish guiding; rafting; maintenance; and/or hospitality.
-In 2008, Alaska Wildland Adventures was honored by the Wall Street Journal as one of the nation's top 15 Winning Workplaces!
-Alaska Wildland Adventures provides equal employment opportunities (EEO) to all employees and applicants for employment.
+Alaska Wildland Adventures (AWA) offers Alaska summer jobs on the Kenai Peninsula and in Denali National Park.
+In recent years, AWA was honored by the Wall Street Journal as one of the nation's top 15 Winning Workplaces and is an equal employment opportunities (EEO) employer.

 Employment for these seasonal jobs runs from mid-May through mid-September.
 However, the dates of employment vary slightly with each location.
 Some of the summer jobs may have flexible start and end dates, but applicants who are available for a full season of summer employment are preferred (May 12 to September 15).

 Alaska Wildland Adventures operates the following:

 - Kenai Riverside Lodge (www.kenairiversidelodge.com) is the home base of Alaska Wildland Adventures' summer operations.
 This lodge is situated along the banks of the scenic Kenai River, in the town of Cooper Landing (100 miles south of Anchorage), "the heart of the Kenai Peninsula."
 Our rafting trips, fishing lodge and natural history safaris all operate at this location.